 Bernard shakes his head and heaves a disappointed sigh.
 "We've been playing with paper boats in a small bay, and now this is the ocean we're talking about.
 We've only run a handful of real-world tests, the rest has been models, simulations.
 This would be the first real-world run against such a powerful storm.
 We don't know if it'll work.
 We're not ready.
 The first deep-space tests are months away.
 Are, or were..."

 "And?"
 Jasmine asks incredulously.
 "Did we hear the same report just now?"
 She pokes a finger towards her father.
 "They're going to die in the next few days.
 The three teams you have out there, they're going to come back in an hour and tell you three things," she starts counting on her fingers, "One, storm's getting worse.
 Two, there's no rescue possible.
 And three, there's nothing left to repair, they're hanging on to a skeleton!
-Mom and Jenna are up there, and they're dead if we don't do something!"
-Jasmine breaks down in tears at the mere mention of her family.
+Mom and Alicia are up there, and they're dead if we don't do something!"
+Jasmine breaks down in tears at her own bleak outlook.
 Kieran comes over and she holds on to him like she's drowning.

 "Yeah.
 We're doing everything we can."
 Bernard replies and turns to his terminal.
 The frozen video from the Hermosa is in the center of his vision, but the work is all around it.
 A constant reminder of the stakes.
 "This is the morning's candidate, our best compilation, Build 312."
 Bernard brings up the latest algorithms that his teams have developed.
 He includes the typical usage instructions, a document that Jasmine had a part in writing and proofreading.
 This wouldn't be the first time that Mom would be seeing the instructions, but the first as the "end-user".
 He grabs the holographic documents and flings them toward Jasmine.
 The holograms combine mid-flight into a single envelope.